 A versatile mid-weight insulating jersey.
 Choose a heavier base-layer and a jacket to stay warm on the coldest days, or wear with a mid-weight base-layer when it gets a bit milder.
 The fabric is designed to wick away moisture, minimising chill on descents.

 Originally known as the 'Gabba,' Castelli's iconic winter long-sleeve was renamed to 'Perfetto' because that's exactly what it is.
 Perfect.
-Gore® Windstopper® X-Lite Plus fabric delivers protection from wind and rain but it still feels like you're wearing a jersey.
-Laser-cut drain holes in the pockets ensure you don't get weighed down if you're riding in the rain.
+GORE-TEX INFINIUM™ fabric delivers protection from wind and rain but it still feels like you're wearing a jersey.
+Every detail is geared towards winter riding, from the integrated pump sleeve to the roomy pockets designed especially for easy access in chunky winter gloves.

 Mountain bike jerseys

 Mountain bike jerseys are cut for the riding position so it's important to choose one that suits your riding style.
 An aero-dynamic fit isn't as important, with the exception of the tighter-fitting XC race jerseys.
 A more casual cut also looks great for those cafe or pub stops.